Create a player character

 Defining the character base position

-Escoria will move the character sprite around based on a specific position in the character scene, which is usually located at the bottom of the character sprite.
+Escoria will move the character sprite around based on a specific position in the character’s scene.
+This position tends to be located at the base of the character sprite.

 We can define this position by moving the sprite up so its feet are located at the origin of its scene: